reacted-io/reacted-io-doc/messaging.md

 *written* on the [communication channel](channel_drivers/README.md).

-!> NOTE: Implementation detail: on a [local direct channel](channel_drivers/README.md#Direct-Channels) a `tell` is always going to be
-!> completed with the outcome of the delivery into the target's mailbox.
-This because there is no other medium than memory !> between source and destination.
-A delivery can fail (i.e. a [bounded mailbox](mailboxes.md#Bounded-Mailbox) refuses the message, !> but message cannot be lost on *local direct channels*.
-If you are looking for performances this is the way to go
+!> NOTE: Implementation detail: on a [local direct channel](channel_drivers/README.md#Direct-Channels) a `tell` is always going to be completed with the outcome of the delivery into the target's mailbox.
+This because there is no other medium than memory between source and destination.
+A delivery can fail (i.e. a [bounded mailbox](mailboxes.md#Bounded-Mailbox) refuses the message, but message cannot be lost on *local direct channels*.
+If you are looking for performances this is the way to go.

 ## Atell